biorobaw/FAIRIS-Lite/README.md

 ### 4. Install FAIRIS-Lite Packages

+#### a.
 With the virtual environment activated, install the FAIRIS-Lite packages:

 ```shell
 pip install .